Announcement: the launch of Nutritious Minds, the Rachel V. Gow Charitable Trust

 Time: 01 November 2017, 5.30 – 9.00 pm

 Place: Hotel Du Vin, Wimbledon, London SW19 4UE

 From my own experience as the mother of a child with ADHD and Dyslexia, I know how hard it can be to find the right support.
 I also know how difficult it is for many families affected by learning and behavioural differences to find the money to pay for the help they need.

-This is why I am launching the Rachel V. Gow Charitable Trust.
+This is why I am launching my Charitable Trust Nutritious Minds.
 It is being established to bring positive and meaningful change to the lives of children and individuals with learning and behavioural differences.